Managing School Anxiety: Helping A Child Manage Stress And Improve Mental Health

 Transitions like starting a new school year or moving to a different school can increase uncertainty and stress for some.
 Students may also experience a fear of failure of not meeting personal or parental expectations.
 A lack of support from teachers or family members might worsen these feelings.

-To manage school anxiety, some might practice self-help techniques, such as deep breathing exercises, mindfulness meditation, and others.
+To manage school anxiety, young people may practice self-help techniques, such as deep breathing exercises, mindfulness meditation, and others.

 Deep breathing exercises